 Come to Gentilly for live music, great food, arts & crafts and Kids' Village activities, including pony rides, a kids stage, a New Orleans Fire Department fire truck, face painting, an imagination playground, pottery making and more.

-Jimmie Vaughan, Samantha Fish, and Shemekia Copeland are headlining this year's celebration in Lafayette Square Park.
+Get the blues in this yearly celebration in Lafayette Square Park featuring great music and barbecue.
 Come hungry.
 All the best meat smokers and barbecue restaurants in the region will be there.

 Love you some Mac n Cheese?
 Head to Louis Armstrong Park where you’ll find all kinds of takes on this beloved American dish.